apache/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   manageable both as memory overhead and individual compaction duration and space overhead.
 The balance between the two can be further tweaked by increasing $\lambda$ to get fewer but bigger sstables on the top level, and decreasing it to favour a higher count of smaller sstables.
-  The default value is 0, corresponding to a fixed sstable target size.
+  The default value is 0.333 meaning the sstable size grows with the square root of the growth of the shard count.
-* `sstable_size_min` The minimum sstable size $m$, applicable when the base shard count will result is sstables that are considered too small.
+* `min_sstable_size` The minimum sstable size $m$, applicable when the base shard count will result is sstables that are considered too small.
 If set, the strategy will split the space into fewer than the base count shards, to make the estimated sstables size at least as large as this value.
-  The default value is 0, which disables this feature.
+A value of 0 disables this feature.
 A value of `auto` sets the minimum sstable size to the size of sstables resulting from flushes.
+The default value is 100MiB.
 * `reserved_threads` Specifies the number of threads to reserve per level.
 Any remaining threads will take work according to the prioritization mechanism (i.e. higher overlap first).
 Higher reservations mean better responsiveness of the compaction strategy to new work, or smoother performance, at the expense of reducing the